lineality/Networked_Voting_and_Decisions_Including_One_Time_Pads/README.md

 ## Decisions elections and types of questions

-## confronting antisocial behaviors, disinformation, and collapse
+## Confronting antisocial behaviors, disinformation, and collapse
 - e.g. when it masquerades as 'culture' 'tradition' etc.

-## forms and formats of data
+## Forms and Formats of Data
 - size
 - redundancy
 - anonymized